mohamicorp/stash-jenkins-postreceive-webhook/README.md

 ## Release Notes

+### Version 2.7.1
+- Fixed regression with branch parameter when using "Trigger Build" button on PR page
+- Add option to disable trigger button on PR page

+### Version 2.7.0
+- Restored pull-request notification
+- Make option to include/exclude branch information in Jenkins notification

 ### Version 2.6.0
 - Added ability to not send commit hash in Jenkins notification
 - Reverted pull-request notifications back to where it was before